 Leverage New Purchases: SAP may be more flexible and easy to work with if there is potential for new SAP software purchases.
 Purchases of new technologies like HANA and cloud subscriptions will provide more leverage when negotiating.

-Understanding what causes Indirect Access and how to avoid it will help you mitigate the risks of paying expensive licensing fees or getting pulled into long drawn-out legal disputes, like Diageo.
-(You can read the entire Diageo lawsuit here) —— Contact Anglepoint today for more information about how our team of SAP experts and architects can help you avoid Indirect Access problems and safeguard your SAP architecture.
+Understanding what causes Indirect Access and how to avoid it will help you mitigate the risks of paying expensive licensing fees or getting pulled into long drawn-out legal disputes, like the Diageo lawsuit. —— Contact Anglepoint today for more information about how our team of SAP experts and architects can help you avoid Indirect Access problems and safeguard your SAP architecture.
 SAP@Anglepoint.com *This article represents Anglepoint’s opinion and is based on the experience of our SAP experts.